 The Key West Seaport has been a major part of the city’s economy and culture for almost 200 years.
 The Seaport was once used by various maritime traders such as fishermen but nowadays it is a vibrant area filled with shops, bars, restaurants, art galleries and more.

-If you’re interested in discovering the Seaport’s history, you can enjoy a free harbour walk which will point you toward some of the historical markers along the harborside.
+If you’re interested in discovering the Seaport’s history, you can enjoy a free harbor walk which will point you toward some of the historical markers along the harborside.

 Enjoy a Sunset Cruise

-Key West: Sunset Sailing Trip with Open Bar, Food and Music – This cruise takes place on a catamaran, offers live music with dancing and includes access to an unlimited open bar that serves a range of drinks including beer, champagne, margaritas and more.
-They also serve a appetizers.
+Key West: Sunset Sailing Trip with Open Bar, Food and Music – This cruise takes place on a catamaran, offers live music with dancing and includes access to an unlimited open bar that serves a range of drinks including beer, champagne, margaritas, and more.
+They also serve appetizers.

-Key West: Sunset Cruise with Buffet Dinner and Open Bar – This sunset cruise includes access to a tropical food buffet, such as deep fried plantains, black beans and rice, Cuban bread and butter.
-They serve a selection of drinks such as rum runners, margaritas, beer and more.
+Key West: Sunset Cruise with Buffet Dinner and Open Bar – This sunset cruise includes access to a tropical food buffet, such as deep-fried plantains, black beans and rice, and Cuban bread and butter.
+They serve a selection of drinks such as rum runners, margaritas, beer, and more.
 After dinner, they play live music on the upper deck with space for dancing.